 The Age Structure of the Dorset Council area's resident workers is indicative of the residential role and function of the local area.
 This includes factors such as when the area was settled; what types of households live there; the level of access the area has to employment, services and facilities; the local dwelling stock characteristics (including cost of housing); local amenity and a range of other factors that attract people to an area.

 The age structure of the Dorset Council area's resident workers is indicative of the skill-levels and experience that local businesses can draw upon.
 For example, younger resident workers, while less experienced, are typically more mobile and have higher level skills in use of new technologies.

 Australian Bureau of Statistics (ABS) – Census 2011 and 2016 – by usual residence

 |Resident workers age structure|

-Analysis of the resident workers age structure of Dorset Council area in 2016 compared to Tasmania shows that there was a lower proportion of people in the younger age groups (15 to 44 years) as well as a higher proportion of people in the older age groups (45 years and over).
+Analysis of the resident workers (All industries) age structure of the Dorset Council area in 2016 compared to Tasmania shows that there was a lower proportion of persons in the younger age groups (15 to 44 years) as well as a lower proportion of persons in the older age groups (45 years and over).

-The major differences between the resident workers age structure of Dorset Council area and Tasmania were:
+The major difference between the resident workers age structure of the Dorset Council area and Tasmania is: